BenchPressesBooks/OctoPrint-LDAP/README.md

 #### Installation

-You can install it using ```pip install https://github.com/gillg/OctoPrint-LDAP/archive/master.zip```
+You can install it using ```pip install https://github.com/BenchPressesBooks/OctoPrint-LDAP/archive/master.zip```

-Or with plugin manager into OctoPrint
+Or with plugin manager in OctoPrint using the zip location.